harthur/nomnom/README.md

 # nomnom
-nomnom is a small option parser for CommonJS.
+nomnom is a small option parser for node and CommonJS.
 It just parses your args and gives them back to you in a hash.

 	var nomnom = require("nomnom");